 What is a product backlog?

-A product backlog contains tasks to execute for managing a product.
+contains tasks to execute for managing a product.
 Traditionally it contains improvements and enhancements, things to build or refurbish.
 If you're like most product owners you treat your product backlog like a dumping ground for everything that comes flying at you: customer requests, strategic enhancements, ops improvement and technical refactoring.
 Naturally, you (think you) know your big ticket items but there are so many backlog entries - things can be overlooked.
 A list of items helps managing product improvement tasks, like a product's to-do list.

 What is the best prioritization method?